annnnnnnnnnie/annnnnnnnnnie.github.io/_posts/2023-05-06-RISC-V-with-Hypervisor-Extension-on-QEMU.markdown

 $ make lkvm-static
 ```

+> Note: You can edit the Makefile and point CC, LD OBJCOPY to the absolute location of the riscv toolchain cc, ld and objcopy.

 ## Put everything together

 Recall that we have `HOST_OVERLAY_DIR` which allows us to put files onto the filesystem that the linux hypervisor is using.
 To boot a linux guest on top of it, we need some additional files.